webdriverio/webdriverio/docs/Frameworks.md

 npm install @wdio/jasmine-framework --save-dev
 ```

 You can then configure your Jasmine environment by setting a `jasmineNodeOpts` property in your config.
+A list of all options can be found on the [Jasmine project website](https://jasmine.github.io/api/3.5/Configuration.html).

 ### Intercept Assertion